-Thomas Sheehan- 6/17 Caroline Carter- 6/17 Brady Bresnahan- 6/19 Kyle Abbott- 6/29 Gerlad Maher- 6/22 Jason Snyder- 6/25 Quinn Giblin- 6/25 Padriag Kerrigan- 6/26
+Thomas Sheehan- 6/17 Caroline Carter- 6/17 Brady Bresnahan- 6/19 Kyle Abbott- 6/29 Gerlad Maher- 6/22 Jason Snyder- 6/25 Quinn Giblin- 6/25 Padriag Kerrigan- 6/26 Bailey Redy- 6/27 Colin Hersh- 6/27 Kathryn Wynd- 6/29 Conner Critchley- 6/29 Bruce Bogan- 6/30 Micheael Beck- 6/30 respect of others.

-Bailey Redy- 6/27 Colin Hersh- 6/27 Kathryn Wynd- 6/29 Conner Critchley- 6/29 Bruce Bogan- 6/30 Micheael Beck- 6/30
+who have exited your life, but putting on a brave face and talking with them may help.

-HOROSCOPES By: Amanda Karp Aries Someone who you haven't talked to in a while will reach out to you, and you should talk with them.
-Taurus The conflict you are dealing with will be resolved, however it may take time for others to see things your way.
-Gemini Though friends may be unavailable for events, it does not mean that they don't care about you.
-Cancer Make sure that your priorities are in check, and that you're taking part in activities that will help your growth as a person.
-Leo There will come a time when you need to make a choice between two things, and the former is the better option.
-Virgo The best way to live a more fruitful life is to accept the challenges that come your way.
-Libra A person who you thought you knew will reveal their true colors, so be warned.
-Scorpio An encounter with someone new will set you down a new path - and it is up to you to decide where this path will take you.
-Sagittarius One of the keys to success is learning from failures, and asking others for help in future endeavors Capricorn Though it is difficult to admit fault in a mistake, owning up to your error will earn you the respect of others.
-Aquarius It is sometimes uncomfortable to interact with people who have exited your life, but putting on a brave face and talking with them may help.
-Pisces The time has come to make a change in your life, and though it may be intimidating, it is necessary, and will have a good result.
-A Year in Review: Manasquan Sports Prove They're Still The Best Around It's been a fantastic school year for Manasquan High School sports.
+The time has come to make a change in your life, and though it may be intimidating, it is necessary, and will have a good result.
+Disclaimer: I trust the internet implicitly.
+So you should not trust these.
+The Blue & Gray Page 38 A Year in Review: Manasquan Sports Prove They're Still The Best Around It's been a fantastic school year for Manasquan High School sports.
 Our school teams raked in a total of six state championships throughout the fall, winter, and spring seasons, nearly beating MHS's record for most in just one year.
 It all started in the fall.
 The MHS surf team proved once again that they are a force to be reckoned with as they earned their third straight state championship.
 Keaton Fortney got first place in the men's longboard competition, and newcomer Morgan Iglay won the girls' title.
 Senior Sebastian Rubio earned fifth in the men's shortboard competition, a competition that Keaton Fortney got third place in.
 Mr. Buss will be looking to continue the streak next season, but as for this year, the surfers kick started the school's championship run.
 Then, the Warrior football team chalked up a 10-2 record on the way to yet another state championship.
 Coached by Mr. Price, the boys enjoyed dominant wins against Long Branch, Barnegat, Ocean, Middletown North, Matawan, and RBC in the regular season before tearing apart the competition in the playoffs.
 The largest margin of victory came in the state championship game versus Bernards.
 The Warriors dominated the Mountaineers by a Manasquan football is returned to its winning ways this year.